MaciejakMateusz/charity/README.md

 - Login
 - Management (CRUD) of administrators
 - Management (CRUD) of trusted institutions
-- Viewing, editing, and deleting registered users
+- Management (CRUD) of registered users
+- Ability to block registered user
 - Viewing donated items
 - Ability to set item status (submitted/received/distributed) (additional entity and relationship for statuses will be added)